mcroydon/plotter-sketches/README.md

 ## License

 These sketches are released under the MIT License.
 They also include boilerplate code from [vsketch](https://github.com/abey79/vsketch), also licensed under the MIT license.
+The NACA Airfoils sketch uses the [airfoils](https://github.com/airinnova/airfoils) library, which is licensed under Apache-2.0.